Robert Hill (Australian politician): Minister for Defence (2001–2006)

 In 2003, Hill supported Australia's involvement in the Iraq War based on the intelligence available at the time and advocated for transparency on cabinet deliberations, working closely with Defence officials including Chief of the Defence Force Peter Cosgrove.
 He later acknowledged government errors on Indigenous issues such as the Aboriginal and Torres Strait Islander Commission and the Stolen Generations.
 During the same period, Hill commented on the improving security situation in the Solomon Islands ahead of an Australian-led peacekeeping deployment.
 By 2004 and 2005, Hill faced speculation over his future, but he continued in the role, addressing operational issues in Afghanistan and reserving judgment on allegations of SASR misconduct while awaiting further information from Cosgrove.
 His tenure involved engagement with international partners, including United States Secretary of Defense Donald Rumsfeld, regarding coalition operations.

 Hill announced his resignation from Parliament on 20 January 2006 after nearly 25 years of service, expressing gratitude to his family, staff, and Senate colleagues.
 Prime Minister John Howard described his departure as a "huge loss" to the government.
 Among his final acts in the Senate, Hill supported a bill transferring control of the abortion-inducing drug RU486 to the Therapeutic Goods Administration.

+As Liberal Government Senate leader Hill had expressed the importance of the transition of the Prime Ministership from Howard to his Liberal deputy and heir apparent Peter Costello be smooth.

+It was a transition that never eventuated when Howard lost government at the 2007 election and Costello refused to succeed Howard as Liberal leader.